 CBD Oil is extracted from either the mature seeds or the mature stalks of the cannabis plant.
 It can be used as an ingestible in tinctures, supplements or capsules, as a highly concentrated oil that can be diluted in olive oil or in a smoothie, or as a topical in creams, oils and salves.

+You’ve probably heard about Charlotte Fiji, whose rare seizure disorder, Dravet’s Syndrome, was dramatically alleviated by the cannabis extraction, CBD Oil.
 The CBD oil that Charlotte Figgi made famous is from a cannabis strain grown in Colorado by the Stanley Brothers, well-respected growers of medical marijuana.
-Charlotte’s Web, named after Charlotte Figgi, is now a recognized strain of medical marijuana with less than 0.3% THC.
-As long as CBD oil has a THC content of below 0.3%, it can be sold legally in all states .
-Below that level, a product is classified and sold as a nutritional supplement; above that level, it is sold only in the 30 states (and the District of Columbia) that legalize medical marijuana laws.
+Charlotte’s Web, named after Charlotte Figgi, is now a recognized strain of medical marijuana with less than 0.3% THC. .

 IF YOU NEED A REFERRAL

 CBD Oil is generally sold over the counter for stress, anxiety, insomnia, pain, and inflammation.
-For a serious condition, consult with a healthcare practitioner versed in the use of CBD.
+For a serious condition, consult with a healthcare practitioner experienced with prescribing CBD.
 And, it’s a good idea to consult with your primary health care provider before you take CBD, especially if you’re taking prescription medications.
 Here are two doctors experienced with CBD who may be able to offer referrals:

 If you are looking for help with Parkinson’s Disease, Maureen Leehey, MD, and her neurology team at the University of Colorado School of Medicine are launching a pioneering study on CBD and Parkinson’s.